labsyspharm/brca-profiling/README.md

 nextflow run labsyspharm/brca-profiling --in mysets
 ```

 As with gene set evaluation, background generation samples from the rnaseq space of gene names by default.
-This behavior can be overwritten with `--baseline-file` as above:
+This behavior can be overwritten with `--platform ms` as above:
 ```
-nextflow run labsyspharm/brca-profiling/bkset.nf --baseline-file mass_spec.csv --pfx ms-bg nextflow run labsyspharm/brca-profiling/bkset.nf --baseline-file phospho_phase1.csv --pfx pms-bg
+nextflow run labsyspharm/brca-profiling/bkset.nf --platform ms --pfx ms-bg
 ```

 ## Running on O2